Sex offender center guard accused of having sex with patient

 - Who's the daddy?
 Surprise in Swiss orangutan paternity test

-A Minnesota Department of Human Services spokesman says Kogo no longer works at the center.
+Kogo no longer works at the facility, a Minnesota Department of Human Services spokesman said.
 A phone number for Kogo could not be found.

+The Minnesota Sex Offender Program confines sex offenders who have finished their prison sentences in secure treatment facilities in St. Peter and Moose Lake.
+The U.S. Supreme Court in October 2017 ruled against reviewing Minnesota’s civil commitment program for sex offenders, which had been challenged as unconstitutional for rarely releasing patients.

+“Sexual relationships between staff and patients or clients at DHS treatment facilities are unacceptable under any circumstances,” Department of Human Services Deputy Commissioner Chuck Johnson said in a statement.
+“We immediately investigate all such allegations, which can result in discipline or termination of the staff person.”

 Information from: The Free Press, http://www.mankatofreepress.com